 Did you say self-guided house tour?
 Can we see it?

 Yes.
 But not today!
-Hopefully I can get that up in the next couple days!
+Hopefully, I can get that up in the next couple of days!
 So, stay tuned.

 Love.
 Thank you for sharing your amazing talents with all, you are truly a pillar of inspiration to moms everywhere!

 Cool!
 My question was where does everyone park??